 Our restaurant is open to our Inn Guests and to the Public.
 We are open Thursday, Friday, Saturday and Sunday nights for dinner from 4:30pm to 9:00pm.
 We feature live jazz on Sunday evenings.
 Reservations are recommended.
 Please call us at 603-522-8272.
 The Wakefield Inn was featured in the June edition of Yankee Magazine: Best Lodging In New Hampshire | 2013 Editors’ Choice Awards

-The Wakefield Inn & Restaurant was also featured in the August 8, 2013 Carroll County Independent and the Granite State News: Award-winning Wakefield Inn reopens
+The Wakefield Inn & Restaurant was recently featured in the November 26, 2014 Carroll County Independent and the Granite State News: Christmas at Wakefield Corner - Historic Walking Tour

-The Wakefield Inn & Restaurant, nestled in the picturesque Village of Wakefield Corner, is one of 27 historic homes on the United States National Register of Historic Places.
+The Wakefield Inn & Restaurant, nestled in the picturesque Village of Wakefield Corner, is one of 27 historic homes, in our neighborhood, on the United States National Register of Historic Places.
 The Wakefield Inn & Restaurant, formerly known as the Spiral Staircase Inn and The Elmwood Inn dates back to 1804.
 The Inn was originally built as a home for Seaman William Frost who wanted to own the largest, tallest (3 stories) and grandest home in Wakefield.
 In 1890 the home was converted to an Inn where guests, for many years, were transported to the Inn by stage coach.
-Wakefield Corner was considered the center of town due to the 6 stage coach lines and in 1895 the railroad began providing transportation for the Inn's guests from Wakefield's 5 train stations.
+Wakefield Corner was considered the center of town because of the 6 stage coach lines and in 1895 the railroad began providing transportation for the Inn's guests from Wakefield's 5 train stations.

-Today, the Inn features six bed & breakfast rooms, each with private bath along with a full service restaurant run by Chef Christina Nicastro.
-The Nicastro Family looks forward to extending their hospitality to you and your family on your next visit.
+Today, the Inn features five bed & breakfast rooms, each with a private bath along with a full service restaurant run by Chef Christina Nicastro.
+The Nicastro Family and our entire staff look forward to extending our hospitality to you and your family on your next visit.